austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 In Discord, text channels that are not DMs (including group DMs) must be associated with a "server."
 Thus a "server" can be understood as a collection of channels that share certain settings.

 In Matrix, rooms *can* be included in a Space.
-A Space can be used in a similar fashion of a Discord "server" (controlled by the admins of the constituent rooms) or a "server" folder (controlled by anyone).
+A Space can be used in similar fashion to a Discord "server" (controlled by the admins of the constituent rooms) or a "server" folder (controlled by anyone).
 A Space may also include another Space.
 Rooms do not share settings with Spaces, although rooms can require Space membership for joining.

 ## Feature comparison